 All these passes are available at the Howard Beach and Jamaica stations, LIRR and subway stations; various metro card vendors throughout the airport and NYC sell them too.
 For more information on costs and passes, check the AirTrain website.

 The AirTrain service operates 24 hours a day, 365 days a year.
 The trains run on a schedule from 6 a.m. to 11 p.m. (every 2-8 minutes) and 11 p.m. to 6 a.m. (every 6-12 minutes).
-Train times vary anywhere from 4 to 16 minutes between station and terminal, but within the terminal an estimate of 8 minutes is sufficient to get around all the terminals, parking, hotel, and other stops.
-For more details about the your particular stop, check out the diagram and itinerary at Getting Around JFK.
+Train times vary anywhere from 4 to 16 minutes between station and terminal, but within the terminal, an estimate of 8 minutes is sufficient to get around all the terminals, parking, hotel, and other stops.
+For more details about your particular stop, check out the diagram and itinerary at Getting Around JFK.

 Some Things to Consider

-While many travlers have found AirTrain to be a huge time and money saver, others find AirTrain annoying and ineffective.
+While many travelers have found AirTrain to be a huge time and money saver, others find AirTrain annoying and ineffective.
 Some say there are too many changes between stops to get to the AirTrain.